mozilla/extension-workshop/documentation/develop/browser-compatibility.md

 - Extension information attributes.
 For example, at the time of writing, Firefox and Opera include the [developer](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/developer) key enabling the addition of details about the developer of the extension, as well as the author, to be recorded.
 - Extension features.
 For example, at the time of writing, Edge did not support the [commands](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands) key that enables shortcut keys to be defined for an extension.

-Full details of the differences in key support are provided in the ["Browser compatibility"](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json#Browser_compatibility) section of the [manifest.json](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json) page on MDN.
+Full details of the differences in key support are provided in the [Browser compatibility](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json#Browser_compatibility) section of the [manifest.json](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/manifest.json) page on MDN.
 Where there are caveats regarding support for a manifest key, there is a drop down below the version number that expands to show details of the caveat.
 The manifest key reference page also explains the caveat.

 ### Variations due to browser behavior